Dredragon-Austin/Client/README.md

 # Client
-education purpose only no you will be responsible if u use this .This is a real hack client.
+education purpose only no you will be responsible if u use this.This is a real hack client.
+###Especialy u MINTY